 I vividly recall leaving the hospital and feeling this understanding enter my mind, overriding all other reactions.
 In the process of writing this share now, I realize that the true gift was not that memory or any wise understanding I had but simply the presence of the Guru, which always manifests in my hour of need.

 Beccles, United Kingdom

-The share in “Clarity of Vision” reminded me that, through the Guru's grace, miracles happen in us and around us at any given moment.
+In my experience, miracles happen in us and around us at any given moment through the Guru’s grace.
 When my eyes and my heart are open at the same time, I am able to be fully present to what occurs at each precise moment and embrace it with gratitude.

 This was particularly evident for me after I received a serious medical diagnosis about fifteen months ago.
 After my first emotional reaction, I understood that this experience was a gift of grace and a special opportunity for me to learn some truths that had not been accessible to me until then.
 I embraced the experience fully and was immediately blessed with a state of complete trust and gratitude that never left me, accompanying me to a full recovery.

 For me, gratitude is a gift of divine grace that expands and grows into more and more gratitude.